finagle/finagle-oauth2/README.md

  - an asyncrhonus version of tests
  - three new finagled entities: `OAuth2`, `OAuth2Request`, `OAuth2Filter`

 This makes the usage of this library very sleek from a finagled environment.
+The brief usage instruction looks as follows:

+ - define an implementation of a `DataHandler` interface
+ - define a service that emmits access tokens
+ - define a protected service using either
+  - simple http service with `OAuth2` trait mixed or
+  - type-safe service `Service[OAuth2Request[U], Response]` and `OAuth2Filter` applied

+#### SBT dependency
 ```scala
 resolvers += "Finagle-OAuth2" at "http://repo.konfettin.ru"